mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/jowuvovocu/1/edit?html,js,output)

-Because `this.state.animals` is initially empty, the first render will display *No animals!*, as coded in the first part of the `render` method, we only render the list if there are animals in the list.
+Because `this.state.animals` is initially empty, the first render will display *No animals!*, as coded in the first part of the `render` method.
+We only render the list if there are animals in the list.

 ```js
 var animalsListData = [